The Ultimate Web Accessibility Checklist for Developers

 No one wants their visitors to feel they have been redirected to some poorly designed website.
 Remember, providing clear navigational aid serves as a map and a compass for your web pages.
 This is how you can make navigation easy for your users:

 So, rather than making them listen to the whole page, add descriptive links that describe the purpose and why a user should click them.
-For example- instead of using a ‘learn more’ link, it is better to use screen reader text that makes the connected button more accessible, like ‘learn more about CRM.’
+For example, instead of using a ‘learn more’ link, it is better to use screen reader text that makes the linked button more accessible, such as ‘learn more about CRM.’

 People with seizure disorders face challenges processing information that blinks or flashes.
 This is why you should refrain from using these effects, which many users also find distracting.